provasks/multi-frontend-microservice/frontend/shared-components/IDLE_TIMEOUT_CONFIGURATION.md

 ## 🎯 **Current Configuration**

-The idle timeout is now configured to use **2 minutes** by default, but the actual timeout depends on the detected environment.
+The idle timeout system has been enhanced with improved reliability, better activity detection, and comprehensive debugging capabilities.
+The timeout is environment-based with intelligent defaults.

 ## 🔧 **Environment Detection**